commonpike/kw.nl.processing.library-example/README.md

 files in the `docs/` and `dist` folders:

  - a HTML summary ; see `docs/summary.html`
- - a zip file with the *only* required files in it; see `dist/ExampleFooLibrary.zip` on GIT
+ - a zip file with the *only* the required files in it; see `dist/ExampleFooLibrary.zip` on GIT

 Put these files online (I use github.io) and communicate the urls with the Processing maintainers.
 If they agree